anweiss/cddl/README.md

 | `.ne`            | Incomplete                                                                                                                                                                                  |
 | `.default`       | Incomplete                                                                                                                                                                                  |

-<a name="arrays">1</a>: When groups are used to validate arrays, group entries with occurrence indicators are ignored due to complexities involved with processing these ambiguities.
+<a name="arrays">1</a>: When groups with multiple group entries are used to validate arrays, those entries with occurrence indicators are ignored due to complexities involved with processing these ambiguities.
 For proper JSON validation, avoid writing CDDL that looks like the following: `[ * a: int, b: tstr, ? c: int ]`.

 <a name="number">2</a>: While JSON itself does not distinguish between integers and floating-point numbers, this crate does provide the ability to validate numbers against a more specific numerical CBOR type, provided that its equivalent representation is allowed by JSON.

-<a name="regex">3</a>: Due to Perl-Compatible Regular Expressions (PCREs) being more widely used than XSD regular expressions, this crate also provides support for the proposed `.pcre` control extension in place of the `.regexp` operator (see [Discussion](https://tools.ietf.org/html/rfc8610#section-3.8.3.2) and [CDDL-Freezer proposal](https://tools.ietf.org/html/draft-bormann-cbor-cddl-freezer-02#section-5.1)).
+<a name="regex">3</a>: Due to Perl-Compatible Regular Expressions (PCREs) being more widely used than XSD regular expressions, this crate also provides support for the proposed `.pcre` control extension in place of the `.regexp` operator (see [Discussion](https://tools.ietf.org/html/rfc8610#section-3.8.3.2) and [CDDL-Freezer proposal](https://tools.ietf.org/html/draft-bormann-cbor-cddl-freezer-03#section-5.1)).
 Ensure that your regex string is properly JSON escaped when using this control.

 ### Comparing with JSON schema and JSON schema language